-The Law of 27 March 2020 granting authorization to the King to provide a state guarantee for certain credits to combat the consequences of the coronavirus formalizes an agreement between the federal government and the National Bank of Belgium to establish a EUR 50 billion guarantee programme for all new additional loans and credit lines with a maximum term of 12 months (excluding refinancing loans) granted by Belgian banks (or Belgian branches of banks) until 31 December 2020 to viable non-financial undertakings in financial difficulties as a result of the coronavirus.
+- EUR 50 billion guarantee programme for all new additional loans and credit lines with a maximum term of 12 months (excluding refinancing loans) granted by Belgian banks (or Belgian branches of banks) until 31 December 2020 to viable non-financial undertakings in financial difficulties as a result of the coronavirus crisis.

-The Royal Decree of 14 April 2020 on the granting of a state guarantee for certain credits to combat the consequences of the coronavirus crisis sets outs the details and the conditions according to which the state guarantee can be called upon.
+- Details and specific conditions set out in the Royal Decree of 14 April 2020 on the granting of a state guarantee for certain credits to combat the consequences of the coronavirus crisis.

 Key take-aways are:

-- Risk mutualization: dividing the exposure to potential financial loss by granting the guarantee to all new credits with a term of maximally 12 months accorded by the Lender to a Borrower between 1 April 2020 and 30 December 2020.
+- Risk mutualisation: dividing the exposure to potential financial loss by granting the guarantee to all new credits with a term of maximally 12 months accorded by the Lender to a Borrower between 1 April 2020 and 31 December 2020.

-- Some credit agreements are explicitly excluded, e.g. refinancing; drawings granted before 1 April 2020; credit agreements that are “deselected” by the lender (opt-out possibility); and credits allocated only to the borrower’s non-Belgian activities.
+- Per se excluded credit agreements: refinancing; drawings granted before 1 April 2020; credit agreements that are “deselected” by the Lender (opt-out possibility); and credits allocated only to the Borrower’s non-Belgian activities.

-- Thus, a guaranteed credit cannot be used for the purpose of activities outside Belgium, even if such activities are carried out by a legal person having its real seat in Belgium (e.g. a borrower established in Belgium that forms part of an international group).
+- Thus, a guaranteed credit must be used for the purpose of activities inside Belgium.
 The funds can therefore not be transferred to activities outside Belgium (e.g. cashpooling).
-Such use is to be excluded in the credit agreement.

-- Was experiencing financial difficulties before the coronavirus crisis;
+- Was experiencing financial difficulties before the COVID19-crisis;

 - Was in default with regard to current credits or tax payments or social security contributions on 1 February 2020 or had less than 30 days arrears on aforesaid debts on 29 February 2020;